valhuber/TDD/readme.md

 &nbsp;&nbsp;

 #### 1b.
-And **API**
+Also creates **API**

 It is not difficult to create a single endpoint API.
 The problem is that it's quite a bit more work to create an endpoint for each table, with support for related data, pagination, filtering and sorting.

 Ideally, API creation would be automatic.

-So, API Logic Server creates such an API instantly, suitable for application integration, and creating custom User Interfaces.
+So, the API Logic Server `create` command above builds such an API instantly, suitable for _application integration_, and creating _custom User Interfaces_.
 The API enforces the business logic described below.

 The [created project is customizable,](https://github.com/valhuber/ApiLogicServer/blob/main/README.md#customize-and-debug) using a standard IDE.

 &nbsp;&nbsp;

 ## 2. Collaborate using **Admin App**

 As noted above, running screens are an excellent way to engage business user collaboration and ensure the system meets actual user needs.
 Such collaboration typically leads in two important directions, as described below.

 &nbsp;&nbsp;